-Visual disabilities cause impairment in perceiving or processing visual information and can occur across a broad spectrum.
+Visual disabilities include a broad spectrum of experiences of people who may identify as blind or visually impaired and/or who may experience a range of limitations in perceiving or processing visual information.
 A legally blind person is one whose vision, while wearing corrective lenses, does not exceed 20/200 in the better eye, or whose visual field is less than an angle of 20 degrees.
 Ninety percent of individuals who are identified as legally blind have some useful vision or light perception.
 Total darkness is rare.
 Color blindness and visual processing disorders are other types of visual disabilities.